• Skip to main content

 Jump to Recipe Print Recipe

-What a fabulous way to get started on this new Quinoa kick!
-So easy to make, packed full of veggies and a great change up from rice.
+This Quinoa pilaf is so easy to make, packed full of veggies, fresh herbs and it’s a great change up from traditional rice pilaf!

 To healthy food that doesn’t taste like healthy food!